ysumanthvarma/AI_Learning/README.md

 **Learn:**
 - Tools let AI access operational data, but they also create risk.
 - SRE AI tools should be read-only by default.
+- Tool output can be wrong, stale, malformed, or malicious.

 **Resources:**
 - OWASP LLM Top 10 tool/agent risks: https://owasp.org/www-project-top-10-for-large-language-model-applications/